Scientific Name

 Description

 Sedum treleasei is a succulent subshrub with erect, procumbent, or pendulous stems and thick, fleshy, pale blue-green leaves.
-The stems grow up to 8 inches (20 cm) tall.
-Leaves are oblong to nearly ovate, thick but flat to slightly cylindrical, and up to 1.4 inches (3.5 cm) long.
-Older leaves often take on a yellow tinge at the tips and margins, and sometimes, there is a flush of pink on the tips.
+The stems can grow up to 8 inches (20 cm) tall.
+The leaves are oblong to nearly ovate, thick but flat to slightly cylindrical, and can measure up to 1.4 inches (3.5 cm) in length.
+Older leaves often develop a yellow tinge at the tips and margins, and sometimes, a flush of pink appears at the tips.

-The flowers are bright yellow, star-shaped, 5-merous, up to 0.5 inches (1.3 cm) in diameter, and appear in compact clusters on up to 6 inches (15 cm) long stalks from late winter to early spring.
+The flowers are bright yellow, star-shaped, 5-merous, and appear from late winter to early spring in compact clusters on stalks that can grow up to 6 inches (15 cm) long.
+They can reach a diameter of 0.5 inches (1.3 cm).

 Hardiness